 People read these reference articles, which all contain two CTAs [calls to action], and then request a consultation with our experts directly online.
 This past summer, we saw a large uptick in United States-based clients — all came from our website.

 My go-to lead source is to contact expired and withdrawn listings as well as for sale by owner (FSBO) listings.
 Some agents frown on making these calls.
 Others are just too scared to dial.
 We dominate this lead source and can attribute much of our success this year to it.
 I do get yelled at — a lot.
 I do get hung up on, but the key is to understand the potential client’s disappointment and match it with the same level of intensity, be it low or high, but with recordable, proven solutions.
 In my market, the average days on market for a closed transaction is 52 while mine is 18.

 Matthew Kammeyer, Broker, CCIM, Five Star Property Management

-Hands down, our best source of sales clients come from our SOI [sphere of influence[.
+Hands down, our best source of sales clients come from our SOI [sphere of influence].
 The people who know, like, and trust us are the ones most likely to refer us.
-I found that my job is to be on the top of their mind.
+I found that my job is to be at the top of their mind.
 The nice part of this is that I get to interact and do nice things for my friends, family, and associates.